Weston content protection

 the surface

-Extend surface interface for protection
+extend surface interface for protection

 Instantiate an interface extension for the given wl_surface to provide surface protection.
 If the given wl_surface already has a weston_protected_surface associated, the surface_exists protocol error is raised.